 The morning of your treatment is very important for ensuring a positive experience.
 It is important that you don’t do any chores or hard work in the morning as you want to be as relaxed as possible in preparation for your treatment.

-Please do not wear cologne or perfume on the day of your surgery.
-In addition, please don’t drink coffee or other caffeinated beverages.
+Please do not wear too much cologne or perfume on the day of your surgery.
 Do not bring any valuables to center on the day of your surgery, including laptops or Ipads.

 Wear loose and comfortable clothing on the day of your procedure.
-Don’t wear a shirt that will require you to pull it tightly over your head to remove it.
-Tank tops are great to wear as they leave a lot of room when being removed.
+During the surgery you will remove your shirt and wear a surgical gown.
+Since you will wrap your head afer surgery, don’t wear a shirt that will require you to pull it tightly over your head to put it on afterwards.
+Tank tops are great or zipper/button clothes as they can be put on without touching the head.
 This will prevent any rubbing or dislodging of the bandages and grafts in your scalp after your procedure is complete.